-It was at the age of nine that I first heard a recording of a family of orcas; instantly I was both captivated and extremely curious.
-This was my first emotional response to sound, and the inspiration it gave me led to a life-long commitment to understanding the behaviour of whales.
-After I graduated, my dream was to build a research station in an area where whales thrive and the presence and impact of people are minimal.
-I was fortunate enough to meet Hermann Meuter, who shares the same passion.
+It was at the age of nine that I first heard a recording of a humpback whale singing.
+Instantly I was both captivated and extremely curious.
+This was my first emotional response to sound, and the inspiration that led to a life-long commitment to understanding the behaviour of whales.
+After I graduated, my dream was to work with like-minded people and build a marine research station, off grid, in an area where whales thrive and the presence and impact of people are minimal.
+Like the whales, I am constantly migrating from one region of British Columbia to the other, following...

 To enhance our understanding of the areas importance to killer whales in the region in a broader ecological context and add more data to the abundance estimate and spatial mapping analytical products currently being developed as a result of previously carried out projects.

 The collected information is particularly important to the recovery efforts for northern resident killer whales in light of increased risks to these species.
 Furthermore, we will continue to provide all of our data to DFO’s Cetacean Research Program so it can be incorporated into their coastwise assessments of NRKWs.
 Our project will also increase the community’s capacity to manage cetaceans and provide sound information that can be applied to the management of numerous development and other human use proposals and activities.